Are Seed Oils Unhealthy?

 Inflammation risks

 While a little bit of inflammation is your body’s way of healing cell damage, chronic inflammation is not something you want.
-According to the Cleveland Clinic, chronic inflation is linked to conditions like:
+According to the Cleveland Clinic, chronic inflammation is linked to conditions like:

 • Arthritis